daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ### Web ACLs

-AWS WAF works together with Amazon CloudFront and an Application Load Balancer.
+AWS WAF works together with Amazon CloudFront and ALB.
 It works in a similar way as network ACLs by using a **web ACL** to protect your AWS resources i.e. by restricting IP addresses, HTTP body, HTTP headers, SQL injection, XSS, etc.

 Charges are based on the number of web ACLs you create, and the number of rules that you add per web ACL, and the number of web requests you receive.